brege/brege.org/content/post/network-graphs-with-images/index.md

 ---

 This is a follow-up to the previous post [Network Graphs in Hugo](/post/network-graphs-in-hugo/).
 I'm feeling fruity.
-These aren't *all* tree fruits, but a few clusters organized by tree grafting compatablity.
+These aren't *all* tree fruits, but a few clusters organized by tree grafting compatibility.

 {{< fruit-network nodesPath="/data/fruit/nodes.json" edgesPath="/data/fruit/edges.json" >}}